HoiDam/Markdown_CISSP/CybraryNotes/Domain1.md

 - Continues up to the actual relocation to an offsite facility
 ### Parallel Test
 - Systems moved to alternate site, and processing takes place there
 - Full-Interruption Test
 ~ Original site shut down
 ~ All of processing moved to offsite facility

 ## Post-incident review
 - After a test or disaster has taken place
 ~ Focus on how to improve
 ~ What should have happened
-~ Not who's fault it was ; this is not productive
+~ Not who's fault it was; this is not productive

 ## Maintaining the BCP
 - Keeping plan in date
 ~ Make it a part of business meetings and decisions
 ~ Centralize responsibility for updates
 ~ Part of job description
 ~ Personnel evaluations
 ~ Report regularly
 ~ Audits
-~ As plans get revised , original copies should be retrieved and destroyed
+~ As plans get revised, original copies should be retrieved and destroyed

 ### 7 Security Operations Objectives
 - Incident Response, Evidence Collection and Forensics